Erynith-Git-io/Erynith/README.md

 # Erynith
 Hi!!
-Ernith Is Finally Back :)  ❤️
+Erynith Is Finally Back :)  ❤️

 Public instances for your favourite place for your favourite movies &amp; shows.